 One of the most important audiences, when negative information is leaked, is your employees.
 Before responding to reporters or other external audiences, make sure your internal team understands what is happening and why.
 Share what you can and explain how you’re addressing the situation.

 If you find yourself in a situation where sensitive information is leaked publicly, follow your crisis communications plan.
-If you don’t have a plan, or you need additional help, contact the associates at Tucker/Hall.
+If you don’t have a plan or need additional help, contact the associates at Tucker/Hall.